Joey Chestnut looks to repeat as hot dog eating contest champ. Here's how many calories he consumes in the process.

 The side effects of such enormous binges vary based on the individual and the food being eaten, but as CBS News has previously reported, side effects of competitive eating can include nausea, painful gas, vomiting, heartburn and diarrhea.
 More serious side effects could include choking, esophageal inflammation and potentially even stomach rupture.

-Major League Eating, the world body that oversees professional eating contests — including Nathan's Famous Hot Dot Eating Contest — says all of its events adhere to safety standards.
-Those safety guidelines include having an emergency medical technician present at the event.
+In a statement to CBS News Monday, Major League Eating, the world body that oversees professional eating contests — including Nathan's Famous Hot Dot Eating Contest — says all of its events adhere to "strict safety protocols," including having an emergency medical technician present at events and ensuring participants are 18 years of age or older.

 Amy Kraft contributed reporting.